forta-network/docs/docs/sdk.md

 - `alertId` - filter alerts by alert-id
 - `chainId` - EIP155 identifier of the chain alerts returned will only be from the specific chain Id Default is 1 = Ethereum Mainnet
 - `createdSince` - indicate number of milliseconds, alerts returned will be alerts created since the number of milliseconds indicated ago (note: if not specified, the query will only search the past 24 hours)
-- `first` - indicate max number of results.
+- `first` - indicates max number of results.
 - `startingCursor` - query results after the specified cursor
-- `projectId` - indicate a project id, alerts returned will only be from that project.
+- `projectId` - indicates a project id, alerts returned will only be from that project.
 - `scanNodeConfirmations` - filter alerts by number of scan nodes confirming the alert
 - `severities` - filter alerts by severity levels
-- `transactionHash` - indicate a transaction hash, alerts returned will only be from that transaction
+- `transactionHash` - indicates a transaction hash, alerts returned will only be from that transaction
-- `blockSortDirection` - indicate sorting order by block number, 'desc' or 'asc'.
-Default is 'desc'.
+- `blockSortDirection` - indicates sorting order by block number, 'desc' or 'asc'.
+The default is 'desc'.
 - `blockDateRange` - alerts returned will be between the specified start and end block timestamp dates when the threats were detected
 - `blockNumberRange` - alerts for the block number range will be returned

-The returned alerts are formatted to match the SDK `AlertsResponse` interface which looks like:
+The returned alerts are formatted to match the SDK `AlertsResponse` interface which looks like this:

 ```javascript
 {